Efficient transport kinetics of indirect excitons in van der Waals heterostructure

 After the onset of laser pulse, the IX cloud expands due to IX transport from the excitation spot.
 Figure~1a shows the kinetics of the IX signal profiles $I(x, t)$.
 The spatial extension of IX cloud is characterized by its $1/e$ decay distance $d_{1/e}(t)$ that is determined by least-squares exponential fit to $I(x, t)$ in the HS (Fig.~1a).

 Figures~1b-d show the kinetics of $d_{1/e}(t)$ for different temperatures $T$ and laser excitation powers $P_{\rm ex}$.
 The enhancement of $d_{1/e}(t)$ with time quantifies the kinetics of the IX cloud expansion due to IX transport.
-The efficient IX transport is observed in a certain range of temperatures and densities, e.g. for $T = 1.7$~K and $P_{\rm ex} = 0.5$~mW (Fig.~1a-d).
-Less efficient IX transport is observed at high temperatures (Fig.~1b) and at lower (Fig.~1c) or higher (Fig.~1d) excitation densities.
+The efficient IX transport kinetics with rapid $d_{1/e}(t)$ enhancement is observed in a certain range of temperatures and densities and vanishes at high temperatures (Fig.~1b) and at lower (Fig.~1c) or higher (Fig.~1d) excitation densities.

-5mm {\bf Analysis of experimental data}
+3mm {\bf Analysis of experimental data}

+For characterization of IX transport kinetics, we use two elemental approaches -- in terms of diffusion (Eq.~1) and ballistic transport (Eq.~2), and an approach including drift (Eq.~3).
+These approaches attribute quantitative characteristics to IX transport such as diffusivity, velocity, and mobility that enables transport comparison at different parameters.

+The advantage of the first two approaches is their simplicity.
+Each of them has only one fit parameter -- IX diffusivity $D$ or velocity $v$.
+However, these two approaches neglect IX drift.
+The third approach is more complex, however, it includes both the drift due to IX interaction and the drift due to the HS long-scale in-plane potential.
+Adopting the mean-field model for IX interaction~\cite{Yoshioka1990} allows describing IX transport including drift with one fit parameter -- IX mobility $\mu$.
+These approaches are outlined below.